 Transportation Access Pass

-- Fill out a TAP card application form (see below).
+- Download a TAP card application in your preferred language (see below).

 7 Chauncy Street

 - You will receive a decision within 6 – 8 weeks.

 - Within 30 days of the decision, you can pick up a temporary TAP card from the CharlieCard store, located on the underground concourse at Downtown Crossing Station, between the Red and Orange lines.
 Please bring a valid, government-issued license or ID with you.

 - Once you pick up your temporary card, a permanent TAP card will be mailed to you within 7 – 10 days.

 Load cash value or monthly passes onto your TAP card at any fare vending machine or at fare boxes on buses and trolleys at street-level stops.